ripter/TTT_Trainer/Create and use a LoRA.md

 	* 0/20 Llama Spit!
 (Aka nothing is correct)

 I don't know why this provides different results than the Base + LoRA version, but it does.

+---

+Converting the fused model into a GGUF has been, challenging.
+The current versions (mlx==0.2.0, mlx-lm==0.0.13) appears to break something with the tokenizer files.
+In order to have llama.cpp's convert load the model.
+I replaced the tokenizer.* files in th lora_fused with the ones from the base model.
+This allowed llama.cpp to create the gguf file.

+nope, that didn't work.
+While it created the file, the modle gets stuck in and endless loop and never responds.

+**What Have I learned so far?**

+* Llama.cpp script errors when trying to convert a fused model to GGUF
+* Llama.cpp script works when trying to convert the base model.
+* If I copy the base model’s token files to the fuse model.
+The script works, but the model does not run properly.
+* The ‘save_gguf’ function from mlx doesn’t do much.
+It writes a list of arrays to a file with the GGUF extension.
+That’s it.
+Barely more than a native file write.
+* mlx library’s test for save_gguf only tests that it was able to write a 4x4 array of 1s to disk.
+* I searched GitHub.
+The only examples of using save_gguf all come from that test file.
+No one I’ve been able to talk to so far has used the function

+**Options**

+* I could try to quantize the fused model, then see if the llama.cpp convert script can handle that.
+* I can read up on the GGUF format and figure out how to save it in the right format.
+* Dig into llama.cpp’s convert script and see why it’s erroring.
+Use that to figure out a fix.

+I'm going to learn more about the GGUF format and see if I can fix my export script!

+**Head Desk**

+So I realise I've been chasing a problem I don't really have.
+I've been so focused on Llama.cpp because that is what I used on my really old hardware.
+That tool does everything in the CPU!
+I want to use my GPU!
+So even if I get the fuse model converted properly to a GGUF, I'll still be running thing on the CPU.
+In order to take full advantage of my hardware, I need to take the example server provided by MLX, and turn it into something I can use for this project.
+I did a google search to see if someone else did that already, but alias MLX is still very very new.